Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Introduction

 \section{Introduction}

-Segmentation and change-point detection are important statistical tasks with a broad range of applications across the sciences and engineering.
-Change-point detection for continuous-valued time series has been studied extensively; see, e.g., \cite{cpd_rev,truong,williams} for detailed reviews.
-Relatively less attention has been paid to discrete time series, where analogous problems naturally arise, e.g., in genetics, biomedicine, neuroscience, health system management, finance, and the social sciences \citep{Chandola}.
-For what is probably the most critical application, namely, the segmentation of genetic data, the most commonly used tools are based on Hidden Markov Models~(HMMs).
-Since their introduction for modelling heterogeneous DNA sequences by \cite{Churchill1, Churchill2}, they have become quite popular in a wide range of disciplines \citep{kehagias}.
-More recently, Bayesian HMM approaches have also been proposed \citep{Boys, Totterdell} and have been successfully used in practice.
-This paper takes a different Bayesian approach, modelling each segment of the time series as a variable-memory Markov~chain.
+Change-point detection and segmentation are important statistical tasks with a broad range of applications across the sciences and engineering.
+These tasks have been extensively studied in the case of real-valued time series; see, e.g., the reviews by \cite{aminikhanghahi:17,truong:20,williams:20}.
+A significant amount of work has also been done in addressing corresponding problems for discrete time series.
+Among the numerous applications there, e.g., in biomedicine, neuroscience, health system management, finance, and the social sciences \citep{chandola:12}, the most critical application is probably the segmentation of genetic data, where the most commonly used tools are based on Hidden Markov Models~(HMMs).
+Since their introduction for modelling heterogeneous DNA sequences by \cite{churchill:89,churchill:92}, they have also become quite popular in a wide range of other disciplines as well \citep{kehagias:04}.
+More recently, Bayesian HMM approaches have also been proposed and used in practice \citep{boys:04,totterdell:17}.
+In this paper we take a new Bayesian approach, based on modelling time series with change-points as piecewise-homogeneous variable-memory Markov~chains.

-As has been often noted, the main obstacles in the direct approach to modelling dependence in discrete time series are that ordinary, higher-order Markov chains form an inflexible and structurally poor model class, and that their number of parameters grows exponentially with the memory length.
-Variable-memory Markov chains provide a much richer and more flexible model class that offers parsimonious and easily interpretable representations of higher-order chains, by allowing the memory length of the process to depend on the most recent observed symbols.
-These models were first introduced as \textit{context-tree sources} in the information-theoretic literature by \cite{Rissanen1, Rissanen2, Rissanen3}, and they have been used widely in connection with data compression.
-In particular, the development of the celebrated Context-Tree Weighting (\CTW) algorithm \citep{ctw1,ctw2} is based on context-tree sources.
-Variable-memory Markov models were subsequently examined in the statistics literature, initially by \cite{Buhlman,vlmc2}, under the name Variable Length Markov Chains (VLMC).
+As has been often noted, the two main obstacles in the direct approach to modelling dependence in discrete time series via ordinary, higher-order Markov chains, are that: (1).~they form an inflexible and structurally poor model class; and (2).~the number of parameters grows exponentially with the memory length.
+Variable-memory Markov chains provide a much richer and more flexible model class that offers parsimonious and easily interpretable representations of higher-order chains, by allowing the memory length to depend on the most recently observed symbols.
+These models were first introduced as \textit{context-tree sources} in the information-theoretic literature \citep{rissanen:83,rissanen:83b,rissanen:86}, where they have been used widely in connection with data compression.
+In particular, the development of the celebrated Context-Tree Weighting (\CTW) algorithm \citep{willems-shtarkov-tjalkens:95,willems:98} is based on context-tree sources.
+Variable-memory Markov models were subsequently examined in the statistics literature, initially by \cite{buhlmann:99} and \cite{buhlmann:04}, under the name Variable Length Markov Chains (VLMCs).